Watchmaker Glossary

 Cylinder exhaust

-Escapement in which the balance shaft is part of a cylinder actuated by the toothing of the escapement wheel.
+Escapement in which the balance axis is part of a cylinder actuated by the teeth of the escape wheel.

-Free escapement that uses a detent to cause the escape wheel to stop.
+Free escape that uses a trigger to cause the escape wheel to stop.

-Escapement in which the impulse is provided by a lever, generally under the action of gravity, in the form of a crown.
+Escapement in which the impulse is provided by a lever, generally under the action of gravity, in the form of a winder.

-Elaborate flywheel escapement in which two vertical balance wheels oscillate in opposite directions and intersect.
+Elaborate meeting wheel escapement in which two vertical balances oscillate in opposite directions and cross each other.

 Exhaust at rest

-Escapement without recoil where the escapement wheel acts, through the tips of its teeth, on the inclined beaks of the anchor.
+Recoilless escapement where the escape wheel acts, through the tips of its teeth, on the inclined beaks of the anchor.

-Escapement used in the first mechanical clocks and which persisted for a very long time.
-It consists of the meeting wheel and a shaft (the rod) which carries the foliot and two pallets.
+Escapement used in early mechanical clocks and which persisted for a very long time.
+It consists of the meeting wheel and a tree (the rod) which carries the foliot and two paddles.

-Exhaust provided with two escape wheels.
-Its name is taken from Ormskirk, in Lancashire where it was invented.
+Exhaust equipped with two escape wheels.
+Its name comes from Ormskirk, Lancashire where it was invented.

 Duplex exhaust

-Escapement in which the escapement wheel has a double row of teeth, or provided with two escapement wheels.
-Originally used for high precision watches, then cheaper models.
+Escapement in which the escape wheel has a double row of teeth, or provided with two escape wheels.
+Originally used for high precision watches, then inexpensive models.

 Horizontal exhaust